minhduy105/BG/README.md

 + The main.py has the main function to run the code

-2. Write unit tests for the above.
-Demonstrate your code coverage and justify it (i.e. why is this good enough)
+<strong>2.
+Write unit tests for the above.
+Demonstrate your code coverage and justify it (i.e. why is this good enough)</strong>

 I tested the two extreme cases, which are the first file and the last file in the folder.
 Then, I tested a few random cases for the files inside the folder.
 I included both letter and number cases in my test set.
 Additionally, I also included 2 searche cases.

-3. Demonstrate execution time.
-How might this be improved?
+<strong>3.
+Demonstrate execution time.
+How might this be improved?</strong>

 The time is between O(n) and O(log(n)):